 This installation of PFAFF PFLASHBACK is part two of the popular History & Ownership Changes article that I wrote several months ago.
 Covering the years 1993-2000, it actually predates the time period covered in the last article.
 This is a rather bizarre and convoluted story, but clears up the many rumors of why PFAFF went bankrupt in late 1999, and why it was sold a few months later to Viking in April 2000.

 In 1993, 72% of G.M.
-Pfaff AG (PFAFF) was sold to Hong Kong-based company Semi-Tech Global Ltd. for $73 million.
-Semi-Tech Global was controlled by a Chinese-Canadian businessman named James Ting, who was one of Hong Kong's most successful businessmen at the time, accumulating a large empire worth $5 billion.
+Pfaff AG (PFAFF) was sold to Hong Kong-based company Semi-Tech Global Ltd. for $73 million (USD).
+Semi-Tech Global was controlled by a Chinese-Canadian businessman named James Ting, who was one of Hong Kong's most successful businessmen at the time, accumulating a large empire worth five billion dollars.
 Semi-Tech Corp. (based in Ontario, Canada) owned Semi-Tech Global, along with various electronic companies including Singer N.V.
 (Singer), which was purchased in 1989 and rebranded.

 In 1997, Ting had Singer purchase PFAFF from sister company Semi-Tech Global (which now owned 81% of PFAFF) for $150 million.
 The other 19% remained on the Frankfurt Stock Exchange.
 This seemed like an odd acquisition because Singer was not doing well financially, and in the prior year PFAFF generated $448 million in sales.
 Clearly something was not right.